FrogdreamStudios/displays/README.md

 ## Available platforms
 - Fabric on Minecraft version 1.21.5
-- Paper, Folia and other forks on versions 1.21.x
+- Spigot, Paper, Folia and other forks on versions 1.21.x
 - In the future: Forge, NeoForge and other versions

 > [!NOTE]